 Restricted Items Requiring some sort of license or permit

 - You must declare all firearms and weapons when you enter Canada.
 If not, they will be seized and you will likely be fined and could face criminal charges.
 A personal firearm that is OK in Texas is not allowed into Canada.
 You need documents to prove that you are entitled to possess a firearm in Canada and you must transport it safely.
 It is our understanding that if you declare a weapon before a search is made there won’t be any charges and that the weapon will be returned to you when you leave the country.
 Permits are also required for explosives, fireworks and certain types of ammunition.
-You should review Importing a Firearm or Weapon Into Canada for more information.
+You should review our page on Importing a Firearm or Weapon Into Canada for more information.

 - Regulations on food and meat products change constantly.
 Many will be confiscated at the border.
 You can check the Canadian Food Inspection Agency Automated Import Reference System for more information or call the CBIS.